Shubh10am/Ottermap-backend/README.md

 3. Set up your MongoDB database.

 4. Configure your environment variables for database connection and JWT secret.
+Make sure to include the MONGO_HOST key in your .env file.

 ## API Endpoints